 This lack of energy and motivation, which may seem harmless, is not to be taken lightly, as it has a direct and significant impact on our bodies.

-Indeed, sunlight prepares melatonin, which is the sleep hormone in our body.
+Indeed, sunlight prepares melatonin, the sleep hormone in our body.
 This hormone must be correctly synthesised during the night to sleep well.
-A lack of light and therefore of melatonin can lead to sleep disorders and be a factor in the accumulation of fatigue, which can have an impact on our mind and reduce our efficiency at work.
+A lack of light and therefore melatonin can lead to sleep disorders and be a factor in the accumulation of fatigue, which can have an impact on our mind and reduce our efficiency at work.